ndalton12/AMP/README.md

 ## TODO

 ### Test
-* Add ray result output to gcp bucket
 * Verify that GPU support works
-* Tune resources for training and do the training
+* Finalize configurations and do the training
 * Make video of result in Super Mario Bros

 ## Optional TODO